-Providers that are located in the City will be given funding priority when they are providing services equivalent to those offered by providers located outside the City.
+Providers that are in the City will be given funding priority when they are providing services equivalent to those offered by providers located outside the City.

-The ultimate goal is to have services available and accessible within the City limits to serve all residents, especially those of low-and-moderate income.
-Prior to final selection of projects, other factors such as record of accomplishments and experience will need to be considered.
+The goal is to have services available and accessible within the City limits to serve all residents, especially those of low-and-moderate income.
+Prior to final selection of projects, other factors such as record of accomplishments and experience may also be considered.